mashraf94/Vehicle-Detection-Project5/writeup_report.md

 <img align="center" src="./writeup_imgs/spatial_bin.png" alt="alt text">
 </p>

-### Now our data features are extracted and are ready to be classified into Cars and NonCars.
+### Now our data features are extracted into a vector of size: 8460 feature, and they are ready to be classified into Cars and NonCars.

 ---